w3f/polkadot-wiki/docs/learn/learn-assets.md

 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on the Relay Chain.

 {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} does not support smart contracts.
-See the [Advanced](#advanced-techniques) section at the bottom for discussion on using proxy and multisig accounts to replicate oft used contract logic.
+See the [Advanced](#advanced-techniques) section at the bottom for a discussion on using proxy and multisig accounts to replicate oft-used contract logic.

 ## Creation and Management